Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “Yeah, we talked, and he was cool about it.
 He said I’m a good worker and he likes my dedication.
 He even said if it was up to him I’d have a raise by now, but you know, workplace bureaucracy, chain of command, all that.
 But I think it went all right.”

 “That’s good,” Christine said.
 “It has been over a year now.
 They at least owe you a review.
-I’m pretty sure that’s the law.”
+That is the law.”

 “I’m not being too pushy, am I?”
 Christine asked.

-“No, it was my idea,” Jason reminded.
+“No, it was my idea,” Jason acknowledged.
 “I’ve got to make it happen, and like you said, they do owe me a review.”

 “Yeah, but I was thinking that maybe you got the idea when I told you about my rent going up.”